 This apprenticeship will enable you to support the business and operational requirements of modern integrated engineered production plant and services, Electrical Systems and Process Control Technicians and Electromechanical Technicians will need to apply a range of conventional skills and knowledge to undertake engineering activities on a selection of electromechanical and process control plant, systems and equipment.
 There will be an End Point Assessment which you will be required to pass in order to complete your apprenticeship.

 Designed to develop competency and confidence in industrial welding practice to British Standard 4872 Class 2; delivered approximately each academic term ~ enquire for further details by clicking the enquiry button.

 This City & Guilds course can be completed at Level 1 or Level 2 and allows candidates to safely learn, develop and practice the skills required for employment and/or career progression in the engineering sector.

 It includes one of the following 3 welding processes:

 Manual Metal Arc (MMA), Metal Inert Gas (MIG) & Tungsten Inert Gas (TIG).

 The course is aimed at those wishing to obtain a Higher National Certificate either to enhance their career or as a vocational path into Higher Education.
 The Edexcel Higher National Certificate in Electrical and Electronic Engineering is a Level 4 qualification, consisting in a minimum of 120 credits, which can equate to year 1 of a Bachelor in Engineering (BEng) course of study.

 The Electrical Engineering HND Conversion takes your Level 4 HNC up to a Level 5 qualification.
-This one year course broadens the scope of your technical knowledge, enhances job prospects and the opportunity to convert to degree level.
+This 18 month course broadens the scope of your technical knowledge, enhances job prospects and the opportunity to convert to degree level.

 This course is a Diploma in General Engineering.
 It is suitable for learners who want to apply for engineering apprenticeships or progress to a Level 3 Engineering course.